0BananaBig0/from_gcc_to_cpp/ConversionAndCasting.md

 1. The `explicit` keyword in C++ is used to **prevent implicit conversions** when defining **constructors** or **conversion operators**.
-2. By marking a constructor as explicit, you ensure that it can only be called with a direct initialization, thus **avoiding unintended conversions** that might lead to errors.
+2. By marking a constructor `as explicit`, you ensure that it can only be called with a direct initialization, thus **avoiding unintended conversions** that might lead to errors.
 3. This feature **enhances type safety** and **code readability** by making the programmer's intentions clear.